Skip to main content

 ...

-This resource will allow new tables (both child tables and tables with dynamic names) to be created, but will throw an exception if data is extracted for an existing table which contains a new column.
+This resource will allow new tables (both nested tables and tables with dynamic names) to be created, but will throw an exception if data is extracted for an existing table which contains a new column.

 Setting up the contractโ€‹